Waste Management Fast Facts

 Recycling - Remember that Recycling is MANDATORY, required by State Law.

 Recycling containers can be purchased at the Township building, Monday through Friday, 8:00 a.m. to 4:30 p.m.
-Prices are $9 for the 22 gallon container and $14 for the 32 gallon container.
+The price for the 22 gallon container is $9.

 - What glass items do you accept?